Shayaan-Kashif/Calendar-Web-App/README.md

 ## Technologies Used
 - **HTML**: Provides the basic structure for the calendar.
 - **CSS**: Styles the calendar for a user-friendly and visually appealing interface.
-- **JavaScript**: Handles the interactive elements such as navigating months and booking time slots.
+- **React.js**: Handles the interactive elements such as navigating months and booking time slots.

 ## Additional Features
 - **Error Handling**: Proper error handling ensures smooth functionality and provides informative error messages to users when issues arise.